- Written by Dr.Mehmet Demircioglu

 The point is diagnosis.
 If a clinic sees bumps and says no problem without asking what they are, the patient should be careful.
 If a clinic sees isotretinoin and rejects surgery forever without checking the scalp, that can also be too simplistic.
 The right path is careful diagnosis, not fear and not denial.

-I also look at distribution.
+I assess distribution.
 A few old acne marks on the face are different from active pustules in the donor area.
 A patient with scalp folliculitis exactly where grafts will be extracted is a different case from a patient with facial acne only.
 The location of the disease changes the surgical risk.

 Can I restart isotretinoin after hair transplant?

 This decision should be made with the dermatologist and the surgical team.
-I do not want patients restarting isotretinoin on their own immediately after surgery because they are worried about acne returning.
+I avoid patients restarting isotretinoin on their own immediately after surgery because they are worried about acne returning.
 The grafts and scalp need a quiet early healing period.

 The first days after surgery are about protecting the grafts, controlling swelling, washing correctly, and avoiding irritation.
 If the scalp becomes too dry, itchy, or inflamed, the patient may scratch, pick, or panic.
 Those behaviors can disturb healing more than the original acne concern.

 After the early healing period, the decision depends on how the scalp looks, why the medicine is needed, and how urgent acne control is.
 If the patient has severe recurrent acne, delaying treatment too long may also be unwise.
-That is why coordination matters.
-The answer should not come from a random instruction sheet.
+Coordination matters here.
+The answer should come from the surgical and dermatology context, not from a random instruction sheet.

 If acne returns after surgery, the clinic and dermatologist should decide whether topical treatment, waiting, or restarting oral medication is best.
 The answer may change depending on whether grafts are still fragile, whether scabs have cleared, and whether the scalp is irritated.
-This is why communication matters more than a fixed online rule.
+Communication matters more than a fixed online rule.

 What should be checked before surgery is scheduled?

-Before scheduling surgery, I would ask for the medication name, dose, start date, planned treatment duration, reason for use, side effects, and dermatologist guidance.
-I would also ask about previous wound healing, scarring, nosebleeds, severe dryness, and any history of infection.
+Before scheduling surgery, I ask for the medication name, dose, start date, planned treatment duration, reason for use, side effects, and dermatologist guidance.
+I ask about previous wound healing, scarring, nosebleeds, severe dryness, mood changes, vision symptoms, muscle or joint pain, and any history of infection.

-Basic medical readiness still matters.
+I still need the full medical picture.
 Isotretinoin may be the headline issue, but it is not the only issue.
-I want the full medical picture, including blood pressure, diabetes, allergies, smoking, supplements, and other medication.
-This is why blood tests before hair transplant can be part of a safer preoperative process.
+I review blood pressure, diabetes, allergies, smoking, supplements, and other medication.
+Blood tests before a hair transplant can be part of a safer preoperative process.

-The scalp examination is just as important.
+The scalp examination carries the same weight.
 I look at the donor area, recipient area, oiliness, scaling, pimples, crusts, redness, scars, and hair loss pattern.
 If the patient sends photos, I ask for clear scalp images, but I do not pretend that photos can answer everything.

 In some cases, the patient may still be a good candidate for hair transplant, but not yet.
 That difference matters.
 A patient can be a good future candidate and a poor candidate today because the scalp condition or medication timing is not ready.